- Related links

 - Wisconsin Spill Reporting Requirements - Condensed Version (RR-560)

-Summary of spills law and de minimis exemptions from ch.
+Summary of state Spill Law and ch.
 NR 706.
-Intended for posting in businesses and other enterprises where spills may occur so that reporting requirements can be quickly determined and followed.
+Includes reporting requirements, reporting exemptions, and DNR spill coordinator contact information.
+Intended for display in businesses and other places where hazardous substance spills may occur, so that reporting requirements can be quickly determined and followed.
+Also useful for local governments, environmental consultants, and individuals involved in commercial/industrial property construction and development.

 - Agricultural Spills and How to Handle Them